Parameter-Efficient Fine-Tuning of State Space Models: Experimental Studies of

-\paragraph{Synthetic Dataset.} For the synthetic dataset, we employ a regression setting to validate our theoretical results. \textit{(Experiment Setting)} We randomly initialize two models: a one-layer deep S4 model as the target and a four-layer deep S4 model as the frozen model.
-The task is to update the frozen model to match the functionality of the target model.
+\textbf{(Experimental Setup)} We employ a regression setting to validate our theoretical results.
+We randomly initialize two models: a one-layer deep S4 model as the target and a four-layer deep S4 model as the frozen model.
+LoRA is applied to linear projection matrices, while different methods are tested on the SSM module to assess their effectiveness.
+The goal is to update the frozen model to match the target model's functionality.

 We generate an input sequence $\mX$ of length $200$ and dimension $64$, with values uniformly drawn from integers between 0 and 9.
 This input is then processed through the target model to obtain the corresponding outputs.
-These input-output pairs are used to train the frozen model over 500 iterations using the Mean Squared Error (MSE) loss.
+These input-output pairs are used to train the frozen model over 500 iterations using the Mean Squared Error (MSE) loss. \textbf{(Results)} Figure~\ref{fig:s4_curves} shows the MSE, averaged across all tokens, plotted against the number of trainable parameters for different methods on SSM modules. \ours{} achieves significantly lower MSE than LoRA on SSM modules, demonstrating its effectiveness in updating SSM modules.

-\textit{(Results)} Figure~\ref{fig:s4_curves} displays the MSE, averaged across all tokens, plotted against the trainable parameters of different methods.
-We observe that by using only $\approx 28\%$ of the total parameters of the frozen S4 model, \ours{} closely approximates the performance of the target S4 model, achieving results comparable to full fine-tuning, thereby substantiating our theorem.
-Meanwhile, we observe that \ours{} outperforms both the approach of applying LoRA solely to linear projection matrices and the approach of applying LoRA to both the S4 module and linear projection matrices.
-In this latter approach, the diagonal vectors of state matrices $\A\dth$, input transition vectors $\B^{(d)}$ and output mapping vectors $\C^{(d)}$ are naively concatenated across $D$ channels into three $D\times H$ matrices before low-rank updates are applied.
-In Sec.~\ref{app:s4_exp}, we also evaluate an extension of \ours{} that performs sparse tuning on the linear projection matrices by updating only the columns corresponding to the channels selected by Alg.\ref{alg:ours}, instead of applying LoRA.
-This extension shows promising results.

-\paragraph{CIFAR-10.} We also conduct experiments on the CIFAR-10 dataset~\citep{krizhevsky2009learning}.
-We employ an eight-layer deep S4 model with a hidden state dimension of 16 and a model dimension of 64.
-Since pretrained deep S4 models are not available, we simulate a pretrained scenario by fully updating the model for 50 epochs first, then subsequently evaluating the PEFT methods over an additional 5 epochs.
-The results, as reported in Table~\ref{tab:s4_cifar}, indicate that \ours{} outperforms LoRA with fewer trainable parameters.